linux4life798/DebianDellPrecison5510/README.md

-This repository should hold packages config files for runnig Debian on the Dell Precision (15) 5510.
+This repository should hold packages and config files for running Debian on the Dell Precision (15) 5510.

-My notes for the instal can be found at the following address: http://craighesling.blogspot.com/2016/02/new-dell-precision-15-5510.html
+My notes for the install can be found at the following address: http://craighesling.blogspot.com/2016/02/new-dell-precision-15-5510.html

 The "tlp" file is the /etc/default/tlp file I currently use.